-Post-traumatic stress disorder differs from other forms of trauma in such that it instigates biological, hormonal, and emotional changes that can last for months, years, or a whole lifetime.
-According to the National Alliance on Mental Illness, approximately 10 percent of women and 5 percent of men are likely to experience PTSD at some point in their lifetimes.
+Post-traumatic stress disorder (PTSD) differs from other forms of trauma in that it instigates biological, hormonal and emotional changes that can last for months, years or a whole lifetime.
+According to the National Alliance on Mental Illness, approximately 10 percent of women and five percent of men are likely to experience PTSD at some point in their lifetimes.1

 When a Loved One Experiences PTSD

-A family member of one suffering from PTSD can go through a myriad of emotions: shame, guilt, anger, or isolation.
-In fact, the emotional responses family members can experience are often similar to those the trauma sufferer experiences as well, although not quite in the same way.
+A family member of one suffering from PTSD can go through a myriad of emotions: shame, guilt, anger or isolation.
+Family therapy is an option for those who have secondary trauma.

 Family therapy for PTSD focuses primarily on the relationships between the trauma survivor and the family members.
-Often, families will seek out professional treatment when a person with PTSD begins to exhibit negative symptoms of trauma such as substance or alcohol abuse.
-Tenants of this kind of therapy emphasize clear communication that allows for all parties to safely express emotions.
+Proponents of this kind of therapy emphasize clear communication that allows for all parties to safely express emotions.
 Sometimes family members can offer too much or too little of one emotion.
-Sympathy, for example, can be great in small doses but coddling a trauma survivor may not encourage their own feelings of strength, self-esteem, or capability.
+Sympathy, for example, can be great in small doses but coddling a trauma survivor may not encourage their own feelings of strength, self-esteem or capability.

 If you’re considering family therapy for PTSD, talk to a professional here at The Oaks at La Paloma.
 We have experienced counselors and clinicians who are knowledgeable in PTSD and how to treat it.
 We can work with your family to discover new ways to cope with tragedy and get through this tough time.

-- Be patient.
-Know that the loved one suffering trauma may be having difficulties expressing emotions or may still be processing the event.
+- Be patient – Know that yourloved one suffering trauma may be having difficulties expressing emotions or may still be processing the event.
 Be understanding and open to communication.

-- Don’t pressure the person to share his/her feelings.
-If your loved one is having trouble talking about the event, don’t pressure them.
-Let him/her take time and help them to feel comfortable talking when the time is right.
+- Don’t pressure the person to share his/her feelings – If your loved one is having trouble talking about the event, don’t pressure them.
+Let him/her take time, and help him/herto feel comfortable talking when the time is right.

-- Join a support group.
-Family members of the trauma survivor need help too.
-Join a support group and share your experiences with others who have been in the same position.
+- Join a support group – Family members of the trauma survivor need help too.
+Join a support group, and share your experiences with others who have been in the same position.
 You can learn valuable coping strategies and see this event from a new perspective.2